 What is a Function in Python?

-In Python, a function is a block of code that performs a specific task.
-Functions enable developers to reuse code by encapsulating specific functionalities into a single block of code.
-Functions take inputs called arguments, which enable the function to adapt to different use cases.
+In Python, a function is a self-contained block of code designed to accomplish a specific task.
+Functions are a fundamental programming concept that allows developers to promote code reusability by encapsulating distinct functionalities within a single, callable block.
+Functions are designed to accept inputs known as arguments, which grant them the flexibility to cater to various scenarios and adapt to different use cases.

 What are Function Parameters in Python?

-In Python, function parameters are the inputs that are defined in the function’s signature.
-They represent the placeholders for the values that will be passed to the function when it is called.
+In Python, function parameters are the variables or placeholders specified in the function’s signature.
+These parameters act as receptacles for the values that will be supplied to the function when it is invoked.

 Function parameters are used to specify the input requirements for a function.
 They allow the function to receive data from the calling code and use it to perform operations or calculations.
 Function parameters can be of any data type, including basic data types like integers, strings, and booleans, as well as more complex data types like lists, dictionaries, and objects.

-In Python, function parameters can have default values assigned to them.
-This means that if the argument is not provided when the function is called, the default value will be used instead.
-This can be useful for defining optional parameters or providing a default behavior for a function.
+In Python, function parameters can be assigned default values, which means that if an argument is not supplied when the function is called, the default value will be utilized instead.
+This feature is valuable for establishing optional parameters or defining a default behavior for a function.

 What are Function Arguments in Python?